-Science Strategy for the period 2023-2027.
+The Council of Ministers approved on Wednesday 3 May 2023 the first National Open Science Strategy for 2023-2027.
 It has been prepared by the Ministry of Science and Innovation and the Ministry of Universities.
 The ENCA has 4 strategic objectives:

-- Ensure that interoperable digital infrastructures are sufficiently robust and wellarticulated to absorb the impact of the implementation of a national open science policy and facilitate their integration into the international ecosystem and their integration, where appropriate, into the European Open Science Cloud (EOSC). - Promote the proper management of open research data generated by the national R&D&I system through the FAIR principles (Findable, Accessible, Interoperable, Reusable) to increase its location, accessibility, interoperability and reusability. - Implement open and free access by default to publications and scientific results financed directly or indirectly with public funds, for all citizens. - Establish new mechanisms for evaluating research and a system of incentives and recognition aimed at promoting open science practices, as well as training all staff (researcher, manager, funder, evaluator) to align their professional performance with the principles of open science.
+- Ensure that interoperable digital infrastructures are sufficiently robust and well-articulated to absorb the impact of the implementation of a national open science policy and facilitate their integration into the international ecosystem and their integration, where appropriate, into the European Open Science Cloud (EOSC). - Promote the proper management of open research data generated by the national R&D&I system through the FAIR principles (Findable, Accessible, Interoperable, Reusable) to increase their location, accessibility, interoperability and reusability. - Implement open and free access by default to publications and scientific results financed directly or indirectly with public funds, for all citizens. - Establish new mechanisms for evaluating research and a system of incentives and recognition aimed at promoting open science practices, as well as training all staff (researcher, manager, funder, evaluator) to align their professional performance with the principles of open science.